Skip navigation

 Why is this medication prescribed?

-Flibanserin is used to treat women with hypoactive sexual desire disorder (HSDD; a low sexual desire that causes distress or interpersonal difficulty) who have not experienced menopause (change of life; the end of monthly menstrual periods).
-Flibanserin should not be used for the treatment of HSDD in women who have gone through menopause or in men or to improve sexual performance.
+Flibanserin is used to treat certain women with hypoactive sexual desire disorder (HSDD; low sexual desire that causes distress or is troubling).
+Flibanserin should not be used for the treatment of HSDD in men or to improve sexual performance.
 Flibanserin is in a class of medications called a serotonin receptor 1A agonist/serotonin receptor 2A antagonist.
 It works by changing the activity of serotonin and other natural substances in the brain.

 How should this medicine be used?